Mobile Notice

 Determining if an Equation Represents a Function or Not

-We may use the definition of a function to determine whether or not an equation represents a function.
-Due to the fact that each input can only have one output, having two solutions to the same equation proves that the equation does not represent a function.
+here are several ways to determine if an equation represents a function.
+However, in our case, we can use the definition of a function to determine whether or not an equation represents a function.
+One of the simplest methods is the Substitution Method, where we substitute a value for the independent variable and see if it produces a single output value.
+Since each input can only have one output in a function, having two or more solutions for the same input indicates that the equation does not represent a function.
+To understand this, let’s look at some examples.

 $\example{2}$ Determine if the following equations represent a function: